Cinema of Thailand: Animation

-Thai animation got underway after the Second World War, when artist Sanae Klaikluen was asked by the Thai government to make a short animated cartoon that instructed Thai citizens to wear hats and farmers to wear boots.
+Thai animation got underway after the World War II, when artist Sanae Klaikluen was asked by the Thai government to make a short animated cartoon that instructed Thai citizens to wear hats and farmers to wear boots.

 Sanae in turn influenced Payut Ngaokrachang, who made a 1955 short about a traffic cop called Haed Mahasajan.
 Payut went on to make Thailand's first and only cel-animated feature film, The Adventure of Sudsakorn, in 1979.

 Because of the labour-intensive work involved with animation, it was cheaper for studios to make live-action films, so animation was eschewed.
 But in recent years, Thailand's technology community has sought to make the country a hub for computer animation, with many animated television shows, commercials and video games being created in Thailand.

 In 2006, Thailand's first computer-animated feature film was released, Khan Khluay, about King Naresuan the Great's war elephant.
 It is directed by Kompin Kemgunerd, on such Disney features as Atlantis: The Lost Empire and Tarzan and Blue Sky Studios' Ice Age.
 Although the work is being done on computers, Kompin has faced many of the same difficulties in funding and human resources that Payut faced.